Remember these 13 truths when going through hard times

 1. You can do it!

 Humans are amazing.
 I know I keep repeating this all the time, but it’s only because I really believe it.
 As long as you put your mind to it, you can get through virtually any situation.
-It’s all about remaining focused on the task at hand and not letting anything distract you.
+It’s all about positive thinking on the task at hand and not letting anything distract you.

 2. You’ve come this far, after all